Rolls-Royce Olympus: Origins

 At the end of World War II, the Bristol Engine Company's major effort was the development of the Hercules and Centaurus radial piston engines.
 By the end of 1946, the company had only 10 hours of turbojet experience with a small experimental engine called the Phoebus which was the gas generator or core of the Proteus turboprop then in development.
 In early 1947, the parent Bristol Aeroplane Company submitted a proposal for a medium-range bomber to the same specification B.35/46 which led to the Avro Vulcan and Handley Page Victor.
 The Bristol design was the Type 172 and was to be powered by four or six Bristol engines of 9000 lbf thrust to the Ministry engine specification TE.1/46.

 The thrust required of the new engine, then designated B.E.10 (later Olympus), would initially be 9000 lbf with growth potential to 12000 lbf.
 The pressure ratio would be an unheard of 9:1.
 To achieve this, the initial design used a low-pressure (LP) axial compressor and a high-pressure (HP) centrifugal compressor, each being driven by its own single-stage turbine.
 This two-spool design eliminated the need for features such as variable inlet guide vanes (Avon, J79), inlet ramps (J65), variable stators (J79) or compressor bleed (Avon) which were required on single spool compressors with pressure ratios above about 6:1.
 Without these features an engine could not be started nor run at low speeds without destructive blade vibrations.
 Nor could they accelerate to high speeds with fast acceleration times ("spool up") without surge.
 The design was progressively modified and the centrifugal HP compressor was replaced by an axial HP compressor.
 This reduced the diameter of the new engine to the design specification of 40 in.
-The Bristol Type 172 was cancelled though development continued for the Avro Vulcan and other projects.
+The Bristol Type 172 was not selected for development in favour of the Vulcan and Victor, but the engine design was promising enough that development continued to be funded for use on the Vulcan and other projects.